Roland-S/CourseProject-GettingAndCleaningData/CodeBook.md

 3. subject_test.txt is the list of the people (subjects) who partook in the activities.
 4. A row header was added mainly using features.txt.
 5. Only the columns that were "mean" or "std" were extracted.
-6. This long format list was turned into a wide list by virtue of taking the mean of all the measurements in groups of activities and subjects.
+6. This long format list was turned into a wide list by virtue of taking the mean of all the measurements that were in the same group of activities and subjects.

 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$